 Racism is never OK and it is never the fault of the person experiencing it.
 Therefore, it is crucial that we all work together to tackle racism and promote racial equality.

-Together we want to shine a light on racial inequalities, build a supportive learning and working community in which members of CCCU and Christ Church Students' Union can stand together against racism.
+Together we want to shine a light on racial inequalities and to build a supportive learning and working community in which members of CCCU and Christ Church Students' Union can stand together against racism.
 Most importantly, we recognise the importance of allyship in tackling racism and dismantling assumptions.

 Through IMATTER and Allyship, we want the University community to come together to provide an opportunity for Black voices to be heard and non-black individuals to stand in solidarity.